timisbusy/handson-reddit/README.md

 ## Purpose

 1. To create a nice node-friendly wrapper/client for the Reddit API.
-2. To learn how to create an API wrapper and share it using superagent and request. (smackdown)
+2. To learn how to create an API wrapper using superagent and request and share it using npm publish. (smackdown)

 ## Installation